Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

 ```

 <br>
-#### Application Of Keras Tuner
+### Application Of Keras Tuner

-Here we specify what we want Keras Tuner to test, and how we want it to test it!
+Here, I specified what I wanted Keras Tuner to test, and how I wanted it to test it!

-We put our network architecture into a *function* with a single parameter called *hp* (hyperparameter)
+I put my network architecture into a *function* with a single parameter called *hp* (hyperparameter)

-We then make use of several in-build bits of logic to specify what we want to test.
-In the code below we test for:
+I then made use of several in-build bits of logic to specify what I wanted to test.
+In the code below I tested for:

 * Convolutional Layer Count - Between 1 & 4
 * Convolutional Layer Filter Count - Between 32 & 256 (Step Size 32)